Here are the top Institutional holders of Nano-X Imaging Ltd. (NNOX) shares

 Analyst recommendations provided by FactSet shows that the consensus forecast for Nano-X Imaging Ltd. (NNOX) is a “Overweight”.
 3 analysts offering their recommendations for the stock have an average rating of 2.30, where 1 rate it as a Hold and 0 think it is a “Overweight”.
 2 of the analysts rate the stock as a “Buy”.
 0 analysts have rated the stock as a Sell or Underperform.

-Nano-X Imaging Ltd. is expected to release its quarterly report on 06/02/2021 and quarterly earnings per share for the current quarter are estimated at -$0.25..
+Nano-X Imaging Ltd. is expected to release its quarterly report on 06/02/2021 and quarterly earnings per share for the current quarter are estimated at -$0.24.The EPS is expected to shrink by -96.20% this year.